yoonsk92/yoonsk92.github.io/_posts/2024-10-14-porsche-bev.md

 [News: Porsche's EV sales target](https://www.reuters.com/business/autos-transportation/porsche-confirms-forecast-107-higher-operating-profit-h1-2023-07-26/)

-According to the news article, Porsche is facing difficultis in producing its **battery-electric vehicles (BEVs)** due to **supply chain issues**.
+According to the news article, Porsche is facing difficulties in producing its **battery-electric vehicles (BEVs)** due to **supply chain issues**.
 These problems include sourcing critical parts like high-voltage heaters, which are essential for BEV production.
 Despite these challenges, Porsche has kept its goal of having BEVs account for 12-14% of its total sales.
-The company repoted increased profits and sales in the first half of the year but is struggling to meet demand because of unpredictable supply chain disruptions.
+The company reported increased profits and sales in the first half of the year but is struggling to meet demand because of unpredictable supply chain disruptions.
 Porsche's ability to meet its BEV targets depends on improving its supply chain in the second half of the year.

 They need to make decisions about:
 - **Which suppliers to use** to source these critical parts.